top of page

 SIMTASTIC

-An annual event held amongst the emergency medicine residencies in the Chicago-area, 2nd year EM residents join another institution for a fresh and fair minded simulation assessment by the institution's simulation faculty.
+An annual event held among the emergency medicine residencies in the Chicago area, 2nd year EM residents join another institution for a fresh and fair-minded simulation assessment by the institution's simulation faculty.

 Loyola Pic 4.png